pawelgagorowski/game-of-thrones-api/README.md

 4) use Postman or other client for test server.
 Ping endpoint details - method: GET url: http://localhost:3999/api/v1/ping

 # Good luck!

+# TIP: If you run into problems trying to start the application, pay extra close attention to the endpoint url.